 I wasn’t sure where to tackle this subject, so here it is: maintainers are awesome folks, but don’t take this role too seriously, it creates frustration in many ways.

 Let me explain: someone is trying to figure out how to fix a bug or introduce a new feature, but may think that effort is a waste of time since the maintainer should be much more experienced and able to implement it in the blink of an eye.
 The bug is not updated for a long time so users get tired of waiting (it’s an absurd, this bug is from 2008!), probably the maintainers are lazy, stupid or both.
 It doesn’t take long to maintainers also get tired and abandon development for their own reasons.
-Finally the component is considered unmaintained which greatly reduces the chances of contributions (patches) make their way into releases.
+Finally the component is considered unmaintained which greatly reduces the chances of contributions (merge requests) make their way into releases.

 Don’t take that as a rant or as “shut up and let’s work at our own pace”.
-What I mean is that newcomers are more than welcome to propose solutions and send patches, do not expect a dedicated maintainer for the every component (people come and go).
+What I mean is that newcomers are more than welcome to propose solutions and send merge requests, do not expect a dedicated maintainer for the every component (people come and go).
 Be proactive, take part, propose, ask, learn, disagree, fix, explain, help and eventually you become a maintainer :)

 That’s it, I hope this guide covers as much as possible contribution forms as possible, even at the penalty of its length.
 And remember, this is a volunteer-based project not a job so have fun!